kopytjuk/kopytjuk.github.io/_posts/2021-09-13-wrapping-cpp-algorithms.md

 1. Definition of *computation steps in a high level* (or even visual) language.
 E.g. `compute_mean(signal)` or `value = read_sensor()` etc.
 2. *Simulation and experimentation* (with virtual/artificial data or system behaviour).
 Creating visualizations or performance assessments of the algorithm.
-3. Finally, *code generation* for the target environment (e.g. C for embedded devices or C++ for a specialized server hardware).
+3. *Code generation* for the target environment (e.g. C for embedded devices or C++ for a specialized server hardware).
-4. *Testing* of the generated code on the target environment
+4. Finally, *testing* of the generated code on the target environment

 Thus approach allows fast (rapid) prototyping **and** high quality code, since the generators are often well tested.

 Companies like [Mathworks](https://de.mathworks.com/) provide specialized tools across the whole development chain.
-Often those tools are expensive for small projects so a smaller solution may be sutable.
+Often those tools are expensive for small projects so a smaller solution may be suitable.

 <details>
   <summary>FYI: See how tricky MbD can look like for large projects.</summary>